ibm-cloud-docs/text-to-speech/voices.md

 -   `description` provides a brief description of the voice.
 -   `customizable` is a boolean value that indicates whether the voice can be customized with the service's customization interface.
 (This field, which provides the same information as the `custom_pronunciation` field, is maintained for backward compatibility.)
 -   `supported_features` describes the additional service features that are supported by the voice:
     -   `voice_transformation` is a boolean value that indicates whether the voice can be transformed by using the SSML `<voice-transformation>` element.
+The feature was available only for now-deprecated standard US English voices.
+You cannot use voice transformation with neural voices.
     -   `custom_pronunciation` is a boolean value that indicates whether the voice can be customized with the service's customization interface.

 ## Listing a specific voice